1. How can GCA help me homeschool my children?

 GCA uses Classical-friendly curricula including Mystery of History, Apologia, Institute for Excellence in Writing, and Latin for Children.
 Our history, science, and language arts classes in elementary and middle school follow the four-year cycle as closely as possible.

 3. Is there a minimum number of classes my child must take?

-No. Students can take as many or as few classes as they want unless they are in the diploma program (RLCA at Glasgow), which requires a minimum of two core classes plus
+No. Students can take as many or as few classes as they want unless they are in the diploma program (RLCA at Glasgow), which requires a minimum of one core class (must be either science, math, or English), plus

 4. How much does it cost to attend GCA?